TransCanada clashes with pipeline opponents at Nebraska hearing

-LINCOLN, Nebraska, Dec 12 (Reuters) - Opponents of TransCanada Corp’s proposed Keystone XL oil pipeline argued on Tuesday that regulators in Nebraska had no authority to approve the line’s “alternative” path through the state, and that the project should be considered dead.
+LINCOLN, Nebraska (Reuters) - Opponents of TransCanada Corp’s proposed Keystone XL oil pipeline argued on Tuesday that regulators in Nebraska had no authority to approve the line’s “alternative” path through the state and that the project should be considered dead.

-The Nebraska Public Service Commission issued an approval for the line to pass through the state in late November, removing what appeared to be the last big regulatory obstacle for the long-delayed project backed by President Donald Trump.
+The Nebraska Public Service Commission issued an approval for the line to pass through the state in late November, removing what appeared to be the last big regulatory obstacle for the long-delayed project, which has been backed by President Donald Trump.

 But the commission’s approval was not for the route TransCanada had singled out in its application, but for an alternative that shifts it closer to an existing pipeline right-of-way down the eastern side of the state.

-David Domina, an attorney for landowners along the Keystone XL route, argued at a hearing in front of the commission on Tuesday that the regulatory body was only allowed to approve or deny TransCanada’s preferred route.
+David Domina, an attorney for landowners along the Keystone XL route, argued at a commission hearing on Tuesday that Nebraska law specifies the regulatory body can only rule on TransCanada’s preferred route.

+“It uses the singular word ‘route.’
+It doesn’t use the … plural term ‘routes,’” Domina said.
+“It’s not a smorgasbord statute.”

-Tuesday’s hearing was set after TransCanada filed a motion with the commission asking if it could amend its initial application, in a move to head off legal challenges to the approved route.
+Tuesday’s hearing was set after TransCanada filed a motion with the commission asking if it could amend its initial application, in a move to head off legal challenges.

 Pipeline opponents say that request should be denied because the Nebraska regulatory body’s statutes do not allow for retroactive amendments to such applications.
 The commission is considering TransCanada’s new application request.